Mortality Rate Calculator

 It's commonly calculated annually and used for comparing health status among countries or historical periods.

 - Maternal death rate - Another specific type as it deals only with women deceased during pregnancy or within 42 days of termination.
 It may be tricky to calculate as it excludes deaths caused by incidents unrelated to this state.
 It's another way of comparing the medical development of countries or periods; it also tells us what conditions may increase risks related to childbirth (e.g., age).
-Often, you can read about high maternal mortality rates in the past centuries as it had, perhaps surprisingly, a great impact on people's lifestyles.
+Often, you can read about as it had, perhaps surprisingly, a great impact on people's lifestyles.

 - Combined mortality rate - A mixture of the specific rates often used in research.
 An instance could be the breast cancer mortality rate among women aged 35-79.
 This is age, cause, and sex-specific.
 The breast cancer risk calculator talks more about this topic.